malviyabhinavgit/contact-manager/README.md

 mvn clean install
 ```
 ### Application Run
-From the parent directory, execute the following command to start the application:
+From the parent directory, execute the following command from command prompt or git-bash to start the application:
 ```
 java -jar -Dspring.profiles.active=local target/contact-manager-0.0.1-SNAPSHOT.jar
 ```